Hubble-Labs/Carbon-Calculator-App/README.md

 #### Instructions:
 - Go to https://nodejs.org/en/ and install node v16.16.0 LTS.
 - Run `node -v` to confirm you have the right version.
-- Run `npm -v` to confirm it also has the npm package.
+- Run `npm -v` to confirm it came with the npm package.
 - Run `npm install nvm`.
 - If you followed these instructions correctly you shouldn't need to use nvm unless you already have another version of node installed.